 r.
 Mean Square - These are the mean squares for the individual

 predictor variables in the model.
 They are calculated as SS/DF, and along MSError, they are used to calculate F Value, superscript s.

 s.
 F Value and Pr > F - These are the F Value and p-value, respectively, testing the null hypothesis that an individual predictor in the model does not explain a significant proportion of the variance, given the other variables are in the model.
 F Value is computed as MSSource Var / MSError.
 Under the null hypothesis, F Value follows a central F-distribution with numerator DF = DFSource Var, where Source Var is the predictor variable of interest, and denominator DF =DFError.
 Following the point made in Source, superscript o, we focus only on the interaction term.

 female*prog - This is the F Value and p-value testing the interaction of female and prog on the response variable, given the other variables are in the model.
 The probability of observing an F Value, as large as, or larger, than 2.39 under the null hypothesis that there is not an interaction of female and prog, given the other variables are in the model, is 0.0946.
-If we set our alpha level at 0.05, the probability of a Type I error, we would fail to reject the null hypothesis that female and prog interact.
+If we set our alpha level at 0.05, the probability of a Type I error, we would fail to reject the null hypothesis that female and prog do not interact.
 Based on this finding, some would advise rerunning the model without the interaction term, including only the main effects in the model (and the intercept).
 This would in turn permit a valid interpretation of the main effects of female and prog.

 The content of this web site should not be construed as an endorsement of any particular web site, book, or software product by the University of California.